 If you find yourself freezing several batches of blueberries at different times, make sure to keep track of the dates on the bags.
 Use the oldest berries first, but throw away any that have been frozen for more than six months.

 Can You Freeze Blueberries Without Washing Them?

 It’s best to avoid washing blueberries before freezing them.
 However, they do need to be washed before they are used.
-Be sure to run your frozen blueberry clumps under cold water to rinse off any bacteria.
+Follow our steps for washing blueberries to prepare them before eating.
 This will also help to defrost the berries.